 Welcome and thanks for visiting my web site!
 Here’s a little information about me.

 I’m a freelance journalist and author whose work has appeared regularly in The Boston Globe and The Christian Science Monitor.
-I’ve has also written for The Los Angeles Times, Parade Magazine, AARP Magazine and numerous other publications in the U.S. and abroad.
+I’ve also written for The Los Angeles Times, Parade Magazine, AARP Magazine and numerous other publications in the U.S. and abroad.
 I’m the author of Around the World on Two Wheels: Annie Londonderry’s Extraordinary Ride (Citadel Press/Kensington, 2007) and Rescue Road: One Man, Thirty Thousand Dogs and a Million Miles on the Last Hope Highway (Sourcebooks, 2015), a New York Times best seller.
+My latest book is Rescued: What Second Chance Dogs Teach Us About Living With Purpose, Loving With Abandon, and Finding Joy in the Little Things (TarcherPerigee, 2017).

 I’m also the co-author, with the late Thomas B. Graboys, M.D., of Life in the Balance: A Physician’s Memoir of Life, Love and Loss with Parkinson’s Disease and Dementia (Union Square Press, 2008), with Robert P. Smith, of Riches Among the Ruins: Adventures in the Dark Corners of the Global Economy (Amacom, 2009), and, with my wife Judith Gelman, of The Unofficial Mad Men Cookbook: Inside the Kitchens, Bars and Restaurants of Mad Men (SmartPop/BenBella, 2011) and The Unofficial Girls Guide to New York: Inside the Cafes, Clubs, and Neighborhoods of HBO’s Girls (SmartPop/BenBella, 2013).

 I graduated from Amherst College in 1975 and from Boston College Law School in 1979.
 Judy and I live in Massachusetts with our rescue dogs, Albie, Salina and Jambalaya (Jamba for short).
-We also have two grown sons.
+All three came from Louisiana.
+That’s them, waiting for a treat, below.
+We also also have two grown sons.
+They already had their treats.

 Literary representation by Joelle Delbourgo, Joelle Delbourgo Associates